 Confirm Required Paperwork

-All states also require Certificates of Analysis (COAs) to be uploaded to the Metrc system for transparency, and Metrc tags must be used to track the movement of the cannabis.
+These states also require Certificates of Analysis (COAs) to be uploaded to the Metrc system for transparency, and Metrc tags must be used to track the movement of the cannabis.
 Make sure the driver not only has these documents prepared upon arrival, but they are also accurate.

-Count and Inspect All Product from Distributor
+Count and Inspect all Products from Distributor

 Read more: 5 Reasons Your Dispensary Inventory is Inaccurate